Britannia Hotel

-Watts Warehouse is a large, ornate Victorian Grade II* listed building standing on Portland Street in the centre of Manchester, England.
-It opened in 1856 as a textile warehouse for the wholesale drapery business of S & J Watts, and was the largest single-occupancy textile warehouse in Manchester.
-Today the building is part of the Britannia Hotels chain.
+The Britannia Hotel (formerly Watts Warehouse) is a Grade II* listed Victorian building on Portland Street in Manchester, England.
+Completed in 1856 as a textile warehouse for the wholesale drapery firm S. & J. Watts, it was then the largest single‑occupancy warehouse in the city.
+The building is noted for its eclectic palazzo‑style architecture and its First World War memorial by Charles Sargeant Jagger.
+After falling out of use in the later 20th century, it was converted into a hotel, opening in 1982 as part of the Britannia Hotels chain.

 History

 The Watts family

-The textile firm, S & J Watts Limited was founded by James Watts, a Mancunian industrialist and entrepreneur, whose textile business had started in a small weaver's cottage in Didsbury.
+The textile firm S. & J. Watts Limited was founded by James Watts, a Mancunian industrialist and entrepreneur, whose textile business had started in a small weaver's cottage in Didsbury.
 His success as a cotton trader was part of the commercial boom of the 19th century that gave Manchester the name "Cottonopolis", when the city was a global centre for the cotton trade.

 Watts became an important figure among British industrialists, socialising with politicians and churchmen at his home, Abney Hall, in Cheadle.
 Prince Albert chose to stay with him when he visited Manchester to open the Art Treasures Exhibition in 1857.
 Watts' descendants include British businessman James Watts, Conservative party politician James Watts and air commandant Dame Felicity Peake.
 The Watts family is also distantly related to the family of novelist Agatha Christie.